morse-simulator/morse/doc/morse/dev/services.rst

 .. note::
-  As you may have noticed, at a given time, only one asynchronous request can be handle by a component.
+  As you may have noticed, at a given time, only one asynchronous request can be handled by a component.
 If a second asynchronous request is received, it returns immediately with the status 'FAILED'.

 .. note::
-  Asynchronous service can normally only exist inside components (i.e., they must be declared within a class inheriting from :py:class:`morse.core.object.MorseObjectClass`).
+  Asynchronous services can normally only exist inside components (i.e., they must be declared within a class inheriting from :py:class:`morse.core.object.MorseObjectClass`).
   The section `Manually registering services`_ explains how to overcome